janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 The example project not only allows to store temperatures, but also other data objects.

-Below snippets are listed, which should provide you a better undestanding of what is relevant for storing temperature data in the example project.
+Below snippets are listed, which should provide you a better understanding of what is relevant for storing temperature data in the example project.

 The schema files describes the data properties and methods that are used to save a temperature measurement.